Review of Icebreakers

 - width 44 m (144 ft)

 - ice-breaking capacity up to 1,8 m (6 ft)

 - lowest operational temperature -45 C (-49 F)

-- These tankers transport crude oil produced at Paiyakhskoe field (Enisey River) on both eastbound and westbound itineraries along Northern Sea Route.
+These tankers transport crude oil produced at Paiyakhskoe field (Enisey River) on both eastbound and westbound itineraries along Northern Sea Route.
 On September 11, 2018, was the keel-laying of the 1st Aframax oil tanker.

 At the end of October 2015, the shipbuilder Samsung (South Korea) started building a series of 6 icebreaking tankers by the project "42К Arctic Shuttle Tanker" surveyed by RS (Russia's Maritime Register of Shipping).
 The order was placed by SCF Group - owner of 3 of the ships, which operator is Sovcomflot.
 Vessel's particulars are: